Language selection

 APEC allows Canada to further engage in bilateral and multilateral discussions and negotiations in one of the world's largest economic zones, where many of our key trade partners are also members.

-Since its inception in 1989, growth has increased significantly in the region, with real GDP increasing from US $19 trillion in 1989 to US $52.8 trillion in 2021.
+Since its inception in 1989, growth has increased significantly in the region, with real GDP increasing from US $19 trillion in 1989 to US $56.9 trillion in 2023 (according to calculations by APEC).

 Canada's role in APEC

-To ensure that Canadian interests are taken into account within the APEC decision-making process, various Government of Canada departments are active in over 35 APEC working groups and committees.
+To ensure that Canadian interests are voiced within the APEC decision-making process, various Government of Canada departments are active in over 35 APEC working groups and committees, from areas such as the “Oceans and Fisheries Working Group” (OFWG), the “Sub-Committee on Standards and Conformance” (SCSC), and the “Competition Policy and Law Group” (CPLG).

 APEC's activities have also expanded to include discussion of pressing security issues that involve political threats to economic prosperity and growth in the region.
-Through APEC, Canada will continue to engage key Asia-Pacific partners in countering terrorism, enhancing health, security and infectious disease strategies, and forming global approaches to international energy issues.
+Through APEC, Canada continues to engage key Asia-Pacific partners in countering terrorism, enhancing health, security, infectious disease strategies, and forming global approaches to international energy issues.

 History and membership of APEC

-APEC was established in response to the growing interdependence among Asia-Pacific economies and to the need to advance Asia-Pacific economic dynamism and sense of community.
+APEC was established in response to a growing interdependence among Asia-Pacific economies and the need to advance Asia-Pacific economic growth and sense of community.

-APEC began in 1989, when Australia hosted the first annual meeting of Foreign and Trade Ministers from 12 Asia-Pacific economies to discuss ways to increase cooperation in this fast-expanding region of the world.
-Canada was a founding member of the APEC forum, along with Australia, Brunei Darussalam, Indonesia, Japan, the Republic of Korea, Malaysia, New Zealand, the Republic of the Philippines, Singapore, Thailand and the United States.
+In 1989, Australia hosted a meeting of Foreign and Trade Ministers from 12 Asia-Pacific economies to discuss ways to increase cooperation in this rapidly developing region.
+This was the beginning of APEC.
+Canada was a founding member, alongside Australia, Brunei Darussalam, Indonesia, Japan, the Republic of Korea, Malaysia, New Zealand, the Philippines, Singapore, Thailand, and the United States.

-In 1993, the United States held the first annual meeting of APEC Leaders to give trade liberalization and economic cooperation further impetus and high-level commitment, to develop a spirit of community in the region and to promote sustainable growth and equitable development.
+In 1993, the United States held the first annual meeting of APEC Leaders.
+The purpose was to improve commitment to trade liberalization and economic cooperation, develop a spirit of regional community, and promote sustainable growth and equitable development.

 Between 1989 and 1993, APEC accepted six new members.
-In November 1991, three members were welcomed into the organization: the People's Republic of China; Hong Kong, China; and Chinese Taipei.
-In November 1993, APEC accepted Mexico and Papua New Guinea while deciding that Chile would become a full member in November 1994.
-Peru, Russia and Vietnam were the latest economies to join the organization in November 1998.
+In November 1991, three members were welcomed into the organization: the People's Republic of China (PRC); Hong Kong, China; and Chinese Taipei.
+In November 1993, APEC accepted both Mexico and Papua New Guinea (PNG), and Chile became a full member in November 1994.
+Peru, Russia, and Vietnam were the latest economies to join the organization in November 1998.

 APEC now comprises 21 member economies: